 As I proceed along with the motor, I'll post another entry with photos.
 Hopefully some of the things I am doing may help some others that stumble onto my blogsite.

-Good Providence in all your Letterpress endeavours!
+Good Providence in all your Letterpress endeavours!-gary

 G. Johanson, Printer